 It’s important to be proactive about performance testing to be prepared well in advance of holiday traffic.
 Merchants need to test the shopping experience on their site.
 Be sure that the browsing process, shopping cart and checkout is a seamless experience for your customers.

 Review your site analytics.
 Verify that key engagement metrics such as bounce rate, time on page, time on site, and pages/session are performing well.
 Look for dips in data and bottlenecks.
-Pull data from the 2016 holiday season.
+Pull data from the prior holiday season.
 Review what issues you had and where your site could improve.
 In addition, note what worked well for your site and look for ways to improve based on positive metrics.
 Analyzing your own data can save a lot of time and solve a lot of puzzles when it comes to customer experience and site performance issues.

-Perform load tests and user-based browsing tests to make sure your site is ready for any expected (and unexpected) traffic spikes.
+Run perform load tests and user-based browsing tests to make sure your site is ready for any expected (and unexpected) traffic spikes.
 Performance tests and implementation can be a test and tune process.
 We’ve worked with merchants with complicated, and not so complicated, infrastructures.
 It can take time to locate the cause of issues and bottlenecks.
 Sometimes “simple” tasks can cause hiccups that take time to diagnose and find the ideal configuration.
 Performance tests need to be conducted long before the holidays to be successful and in place before the traffic picks up.

 Get started now – or very soon.